English-speaking world: English as a global language

 Because English is so widely spoken, it has often been called a "world language", the lingua franca of the modern era, and while it is not an official language in most countries, it is currently the language most often taught as a foreign language.
 It is, by international treaty, the official language for aeronautical and maritime communications.
 English is one of the official languages of the United Nations and many other international organizations, including the International Olympic Committee.
-It is also one of two co-official languages for astronauts (besides the Russian language) serving on board the International Space Station.
+It is also one of the two major languages spoken on board the International Space Station (the other being Russian).

 The English language has a particular significance in the Commonwealth of Nations, which developed from the British Empire.
 English is the medium of inter-Commonwealth relations.
-The English language as used in the Commonwealth has sometimes been referred to as Commonwealth English, most often interchangeably with British English.
+The English language as used in the Commonwealth is sometimes referred to as Commonwealth English, most often interchangeably with British English.

 English is studied most often in the European Union, and the perception of the usefulness of foreign languages among Europeans is 67% in favour of English, ahead of 17% for German and 16% for French (as of 2012).
 In some of the non–English-speaking EU countries, the following percentages of adults claimed to be able to converse in English in 2012: 90% in the Netherlands; 89% in Malta; 86% in Sweden and Denmark; 73% in Cyprus, Croatia, and Austria; 70% in Finland; and over 50% in Greece, Belgium, Luxembourg, Slovenia, and Germany.
 In 2012, excluding native speakers, 38% of Europeans consider that they can speak English.

 Books, magazines, and newspapers written in English are available in many countries around the world; English is the most commonly used language in the sciences, with Science Citation Index reporting as early as 1997 that 95% of its articles were written in English, even though only half of them came from authors in English-speaking countries.

 In publishing, English literature predominates considerably, with 28% of all books published in the world [Leclerc 2011] and 30% of web content in 2011 (down from 50% in 2000).

 The increasing use of the English language globally has had a large impact on many other languages, leading to language shift and language death, and to claims of linguistic imperialism.
 English itself has become more open to language shift as multiple regional varieties feed back into the language as a whole.